Expensify/App/contributingGuides/NAVIGATION.md

 2. `Navigation.navigate` creates action with `getActionFromState` dispatched high in the hierarchy.

-The reason why `getActionFromState` provided by `react-navigation` is dispatched high in hierarchy is that it doesn't know about current navigation state, only about desired one.
+The reason why `getActionFromState` provided by `react-navigation` is dispatched at the top level of the navigation hierarchy is that it doesn't know about current navigation state, only about desired one.

 In this example it doesn't know if the `RightModalNavigator` and `Settings` are already mounted.